Connect with others who understand.

 Professional Manicures and UV Light Exposure

-Occasionally, some types of manicures can worsen a person’s lupus and cause nail problems.
-Nail processes that involve exposure to ultraviolet light, such as gel manicures, can contribute to lesions around the nails and make lupus worse for some people with photosensitivity.
+Occasionally, some types of manicures can worsen lupus and cause nail problems.
+Nail processes that involve exposure to ultraviolet light, such as gel manicures, can contribute to lesions around the nails and make lupus worse for some people with photosensitivity (sensitivity to sunlight).

-Nail problems may result from health issues other than lupus.
+Nail problems may result from health conditions other than lupus.
 These conditions include:

 • Iron-deficiency anemia